generalroboticslab/TimeAwarePolicy/README.md

 ```
 python tw_evaluation.py --saving True --num_envs 2000 --target_success_eps 2000 --strict_eval

-# Use container as target instead of another cube +
+# (For cube stacking task only) Use a container as target instead of another cube +
 --use_container

 # For the time-unaware policy +